rmosolgo/graphql-ruby/guides/changesets/definition.md

 ### Fields

-To add or redefine a field, use `field(..., added_in: ...)`, including all configuration values for the new implementation (see [GraphQL::Schema::Field#initialize](rdoc-ref:GraphQL::Schema::Field#initialize)).
+To add or redefine a field, use `field(..., added_in: ...)`, including all configuration values for the new implementation (see the [GraphQL::Schema::Field](rdoc-ref:GraphQL::Schema::Field) API).
 The definition given here will override the previous definition (if there was one) whenever this Changeset applies.

 ```ruby
 class Types::Recipe < Types::BaseObject